 - A range of death benefits to provide income for dependants in the event of your client's death.

-- Clients can choose payment frequencies to be monthly, quarterly, half yearly or yearly; in advance or in arrears.
+- Clients can choose payment frequency to be monthly, quarterly, half yearly or yearly; in advance or in arrears.

-A Pension Annuity is suitable for clients who:
+A Pension Annuity may be suitable for clients who:

 - Are aged 55 and over.